NKNakulkumar/College--Website/README.md

 - Interactive design
 - Live previews
 - Fullscreen mode
-- Multiple tabs to more about it
+- Multiple tabs to more about this application

 ## Screenshots